uikit/uikit-site/docs/pages/icon.md

 ## Usage

 To apply this component, add the `uk-icon` attribute to an `<i>` or `<span>` element.
-To display the actual icon, you need to append the `icon: ICON` parameter to the attribute.
+To display the actual icon, you need to append the `icon: NAME` parameter to the attribute.
 Et voilà, you have a vector icon, which inherits size and color just like your text does.

 ```html
 <i uk-icon="icon: check"></i>